San Antonio Workplace Injury Attorneys

 If you or a loved one were injured on the job, contact Thomas J. Henry.
 Workplace accident victims deserve quality, dynamic representation from attorneys with the experience and legal resources to properly develop their case.
 Oftentimes, workplace injuries are severe and debilitating and put individuals out of work for an extended period of time.

 Our work accident lawyers will take immediate action on your case and make sure you are comfortable and informed throughout the entire legal process.
 Contact us today for a free case review.
-Our firm has offices in Corpus Christi, San Antonio, Austin, and Houston, serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Austin, El Paso, and Houston, serving clients across Texas and nationwide.

 RECENT WORKPLACE INJURY RESULT